-When a student is absent, parents should telephone the proper school office before 9:00 a.m. to report the absence.
-In addition, if phone contact has not been made on the day of the absence, please call before your child returns to school.
-If a telephone is not available, a note from the parents will be accepted.

-Your fullest cooperation is solicited in notifying the school of your child's absence: Freeman 554-2265, Nelson 554-2273, Oatville 554-2290, Rex 554-2281, Ruth Clark 554-2333, and Prairie 554-2350 when your child is to be absent.
-The law is very specific in that parents have the obligation to see that their children are in regular attendance.
-Irregular attendance is often followed by failing grades or poor grades.
+When a student is absent, parents should telephone the proper school office before 9:00 a.m. to report the absence. -Your fullest cooperation is solicited in notifying the school of your child's absence: Freeman 554-2265, Nelson 554-2273, Oatville 554-2290, Rex 554-2281, Ruth Clark 554-2333, and Prairie 554-2350 when your child is to be absent Attending school every day will help children as they progress through their academic careers.
+Helping your child get to school on time every day is an important way you can promote your child's academic success.
+KS Statute K.S.A.
+72-3121 states that a child is required by law to attend school (see statute below).